Monty Don says leave your grass long this winter – and experts say it could be the key to a healthier lawn next year

 (Image credit: Future PLC/Polly Eltes Photography)

-Monty Don winter lawn tip
+Monty Don's winter lawn mowing advice

-When it comes to gardening gurus, Monty Don's name is pretty high on the list of greats – and not least of all because he taught us how to take cuttings so brilliantly well.
+When it comes to gardening experts, Monty Don's name is pretty high on the list of greats – and not least of all because he taught us how to take cuttings so brilliantly well.

 So, when he tells us to do the horticultural equivalent of jump, we do tend to start bopping about the garden like Duracell bunnies.
 Metaphorically speaking, of course.